 However, with resource-centric platforms, more emphasis is placed on how your resources are doing in terms of workload, working hours, etc. There’s usually more features for optimizing utilization and capacity planning.
 A while projects are the goal, you’ll really be able to dive into what it is your employees are working on, and how much time they are spending in the process.

-Visualizing the Difference Between RM and PPM
+Visualizing the Difference Between Resource Management and PPM

 A tangible example showing the difference between project portfolio and resource management software is with a Gantt chart.
 Here’s some visual example that were both created in Ganttic.